 You must have withdrawn from the course(s) before you can appeal.
 The burden of proof shall be upon the student to prove his or her case by a preponderance of evidence in the written appeal.
 Be specific with extenuating circumstances, dates, the name of persons contacted and any steps you took to address the problem at the time it occurred.
 Attach appropriate documentation from your instructor, medical provider or other professionals as needed.
+Appeals over 1 year old will not be reviewed by the Committee.

 Tuition and fees must be paid by respective due dates, regardless of appeals.
 If the student’s appeal is granted, a refund may be provided.